Facets of a mixed-integer bilinear covering set with bounds on variables: The Separation Problem

 \subsection{Efficient Separation for $conv \left( S^U \right)$}

-As we have seen earlier, the separation problem for this case is a $0-1$ problem with $\sum_{i \in N} (u_i + 1)$ binary variables and $n$ linear equality constraints.
-Generally, such problems are hard to solve.
-But, in this case we can solve this separation problem efficiently.
-We find the minimum element from each column of \ref{Mx} at $(\bar{x}, \bar{y})$ and add them.
+In order to separate a point $(\bar{x}, \bar{y})$ from $conv \left( S^U \right)$, we find a minimum element from each column of (\ref{Mu}) at $(\bar{x}, \bar{y})$ and add them.
 Clearly, if the the sum is greater than or equal to 1, the point $(\bar{x},\bar{y})$ is feasible to $conv \left( S^U \right)$.
-On the other hand, if the sum is less than 1, adding the corresponding terms from each column and setting it to greater than or equal to 1, will give us a violated facet defining inequality.
+Otherwise, adding the corresponding terms from each column and setting it to greater than or equal to 1, will give us a violated facet defining inequality.

-Column $i$ of \ref{Mx} has $(u_i + 1)$ terms, $i \in N$.
+Column $i$ of (\ref{Mu}) has $(u_i + 1)$ terms, $i \in N$.
 To solve the separation problem, we need to find the minimum value at $(\bar{x}, \bar{y})$ from each column.
-This step takes $O(u_i + 1)$ time which is pseudo-polynomial in the size of input.
-We now present a polynomial time algorithm for the separation problem.
+This step takes $O(u_i)$ time which is pseudo-polynomial in the size of input.
+We now present a linear time algorithm for the separation problem.